“I could not do this anymore.”

 “We will find, I hope, a miracle, a way to cure it with scientific research, but I must learn to live with it.
 So that’s me, now with Stiff Person Syndrome,” Dion said.
 “Five days a week, I do athletic, physical, and vocal therapy.
 I work on my toes as well as my knees, calves, fingers, singing, voice.”

-The 56-year-old was booked for a European tour scheduled for 2023, which she initially postponed and eventually cancelled.
+The 56-year-old had a European tour scheduled for 2023, which she initially postponed and eventually canceled.

 “I’m so sorry to disappoint all of you once again.
 I’m working really hard to build back my strength, but touring can be very difficult even when you’re 100 percent,” Dion said in a statement.
 “It’s not fair to you to keep postponing the shows, and even though it breaks my heart, it’s best that we cancel everything now until I’m really ready to be back on stage again.
 I want you all to know, I’m not giving up…and I can’t wait to see you again!”

-Shortly after announcing the diagnosis, Dion said that she was “working hard with a sports medicine therapist every day” to recover and hopefully perform once again.
-She then made a surprise appearance at the 2024 Grammy Awards, presenting the prize for Album of the Year to Taylor Swift — and earning a standing ovation for herself.
+As fans worried about the singer’s well-being, Dion made a surprise appearance at the 2024 Grammy Awards, presenting the prize for Album of the Year to Taylor Swift — and earning a standing ovation for herself.

 “Thank you all.
 I love you right back,” Dion said during the Grammys.
 “When I say that I’m happy to be here, I really mean it from my heart.”